ashcrow/flask-track-usage/README.md

 Requirements
 ------------
 * Flask: http://flask.pocoo.org/
-* A callable to save the metrics data with
+* A storage object to save the metrics data with

 Configuration Items